The Meanings of Water in Early Medieval England, co-edited with Daniel Anlezark (under review), 12 contributions, 6,000 to 9,000 words each.

-“Rivers and Rituals: Baptism in the Early English Landscape,” in The Meaning of Water in Early Medieval England, ed.
-Carolyn Twomey and Daniel Anlezark (forthcoming 2020).
+“Rivers and Rituals: Baptism in the Early English Landscape,” in The Meanings of Water in Early Medieval England, ed.
+Carolyn Twomey and Daniel Anlezark (under review).

-“Recutting the Cross: The Anglo-Saxon Baptismal Font at Wilne,” in Voices from the Past: New Perspectives on Materiality and Material Culture in the Medieval World.
-Essays in Honour of Jane Hawkes, ed.
-Michael D. J. Bintley and Megan Boulton (Boydell & Brewer, in press, expected 2019).
+“Recutting the Cross: The Anglo-Saxon Baptismal Font at Wilne,” in Insular Iconographies: Essays in Honour of Jane Hawkes, ed.
+Michael D. J. Bintley and Megan Boulton (Woodbridge, Suffolk: Boydell & Brewer, 2019), pp. 7-22.

 “Romanesque Baptismal Fonts in East Yorkshire Parishes: Decoration and Devotion,” in Devotional Interaction in Medieval England and its Afterlives, ed.
 Elisa Foster, Julia Perratore, and Stephen Rozenski (Leiden: Brill, 2018), pp. 309-45.